aws-samples/amazon-cloudwatch-alarm-formatted-email/README.md

     ```
     aws ses verify-email-identity --email-address <Your email address>
     ```
+    After issuing this command, you should recive an email for the verification request.
+You will need to click on the URL link to confirm that you are authorized to use this email address.

 4. [Create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) that will be used to store and access the CloudWatchAlarmFormattedEmail lambda function deployment package if you don't have one.

 5. Create a zip file containing the **CloudWatchAlarmFormattedEmail** AWS Lambda function code located in the src directory.
-This is the deployment package that you will use to deploy the AWS Lambda function:
+This is the deployment package of the AWS Lambda function.

+   For MAC:
     ```
     zip -j amazon-cloudwatch-alarm-fromatted-email.zip src/*
+    ```

+    For Windows (Powershell):
+    ```
+    Compress-Archive ./src/* amazon-cloudwatch-alarm-fromatted-email.zip
     ```

 6. Copy the **amazon-cloudwatch-alarm-fromatted-email.zip** file to your S3 bucket:
     ```